AmirShkolnik/DivingCenter_API/README.md

 **Entity Relationship Diagram (ERD)**

 The ERD visually represents the complex relationships between different entities in the system.
 It illustrates how users interact with courses, bookings, and reviews, as well as how social features like posts, comments, likes, and followers are interconnected.
 This diagram serves as a crucial tool for understanding the data flow and dependencies within the application.
+We used [dbdiagram.io](https://dbdiagram.io) to design the ERD.

 ![Diving Center ERD](doc/images/diving-center-erd.png)

 **Technical Architecture**

-Technical Design: The application follows a modular design approach, separating concerns into distinct models.
+**Technical Design:** The application follows a modular design approach, separating concerns into distinct models.
 This design facilitates easier maintenance, scalability, and future enhancements.
 The use of Django's built-in User model as a foundation ensures robust authentication and authorization mechanisms.

-Model-Based Design: Each model is designed to encapsulate specific functionalities and data related to a particular aspect of the application.
+**Model-Based Design:** Each model is designed to encapsulate specific functionalities and data related to a particular aspect of the application.
 This approach allows for clear separation of concerns and promotes code reusability.

-Relational Data Modeling: The database design leverages relational modeling techniques to establish connections between different entities.
+**Relational Data Modeling:** The database design leverages relational modeling techniques to establish connections between different entities.
 Foreign key relationships are used extensively to maintain data integrity and enable efficient querying across related data sets.

 **Tables Overview**